RIOT-OS/riot-course/slides/tutorial-summit-security/summit-tutorial.md

 ## Network Protocols for IoT Security (3)

 Goals of protocols standardized by the **Internet Engineering Task Force** (IETF):

-=> guarantee the integrity, authenticity and confidentiality of the data flowing through a secure channel established from A to B
+=> guarantee the integrity, authenticity and confidentiality of the data sent/received

 - **DTLS** (Datagram Transport Layer Security)
   - secures communications over UDP